OUTDOOR 11v11 SOCCER LEAGUE RULES

 Players are required to call themselves if they commit violations or penalties.
 Not calling yourself can be considered poor spirit.

-Players should promote fun and safety throughout the game by: calling themselves on fouls; trying to control their kicks in front of vulnerable players; talking to their own teammates who are not following the rules.
+Players should promote fun and safety throughout the game by: calling themselves on offside’s and fouls; trying to control their kicks in front of vulnerable players; talking to their own teammates who are not following the rules.

 Promote spirit throughout the game.
 Let the opposing Team Captain know if you are enjoying their team, congratulate your opponent on fun and fair play throughout the game.

 Players that are concerned about a player on the opposing team are required to talk to their Team Captain so he/she can address the issue with the opposing Team Captain at the appropriate time.

 Players are expected to act in a respectful manner if approached by an opposing Team Captain regarding their style of play and to make any requested changes.